Highlyhotgames/fast_txtgen/README.md

 Close notepad, click on save; close prompt;

-When WSL installation ends, enter a new username and pwd
+When WSL installation ends, enter a username and a password

 	clear && git clone https://github.com/Highlyhotgames/fast_txtgen_7B.git > /dev/null 2>&1 && cd fast_txtgen_7B && chmod +x requirements && ./requirements

-Wait for message to close terminal
+Enter password and wait for message to close terminal; close

 To ensure WSL2 is activated and to update: